StroeerSE/StroeerBeaconSDK_iOS/README.md

 /**
  * If set to YES, the The Advertising Identifier (IDFA) from iOS will be added to each analytics event.
- * Default value is YES.
+ * Default setting within the SDK is YES.
  *
  * [...]
  */